zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/ml-perf/_index.md

 minutes_to_complete: 20

-who_is_this_for: Learning path for software developers interesed in benchmarking machine learning workloads running on Arm servers.
+who_is_this_for: This is an introductory topic for software developers interested in benchmarking machine learning workloads on Arm servers.

 learning_objectives:
     - Install and run tensorflow on your Arm-based cloud server